 In 2027, visitors to Stuttgart and its surroundings will step into a fascinating experiment of urban reinvention.
 Throughout the region, they will encounter dozens of projects, some large, some small.
 Several will introduce innovative urban housing models or building typologies that combine industry with other uses.
 Others will breathe new life into aging monofunctional housing estates from the 1960s and 1970s, or pioneer novel solutions to re-energise struggling town centres and redevelop and densify locations around transport nodes.
 Many will showcase cutting-edge construction methods minimising environmental impacts and several will feature urban designs aimed at reimagining the region’s identity and forging new connections between its built-up environment and remaining open spaces.

 Of these projects, some will be completed, while others will still be in various stages of construction, reflecting the multiple recent and current crises impacting the property and construction sectors.
-All, however, will be energised by the IBA'27 StadtRegion Stuttgart,1 an international building exhibition (IBA, from the German internationale bauausstellung) that celebrates the centenary of the famous Weißenhofsiedlung (Weissenhof estate),2 a housing estate built for the Deutscher Werkbund (the German Association of Craftsmen) exhibition Die ohnung (the dwelling) held in Stuttgart in 1927.
+All, however, will be energised by the IBA'27 StadtRegion Stuttgart,1 an international building exhibition (IBA, from the German internationale bauausstellung) that celebrates the centenary of the famous Weißenhofsiedlung (Weissenhof estate),2 a housing estate built for the Deutscher Werkbund (the German Association of Craftsmen) exhibition Die Wohnung (the dwelling) held in Stuttgart in 1927.